Terms and Conditions

 - they track what information is viewed on a site which helps website administrators ensure visitors find what they are looking for.

-FINTRAC uses sessional digital markers on portions of its website.
-Durin your on-line visit, your browser exchanges data with FINTRAC's web server.
+FINTRAC uses sessional digital markers on some portions of its website.
+During your on-line visit, your browser exchanges data with FINTRAC’s Web server.
 The digital markers used do not allow FINTRAC to identify individuals.

 You may adjust your browser settings to reject digital markers, including cookies, if you so choose.
 However, it may affect your ability to interact with FINTRAC’s website.

-FINTRAC uses a web analytics tool to improve its website.
-When your computer requests a FINTRAC web page, our institution collects the following types of information for web analytics:
+FINTRAC uses Google Analytics to improve its web site.
+When your computer requests a FINTRAC Web page, our institution collects the following types of information for Web analytics:

 - the originating IP address

 - the date and time of the request

 FINTRAC uses Google Analytics and the information collected is disclosed to Google, an external third party service provider.
 Your IP address is anonymized prior to being stored on the service provider's servers in order to help safeguard your privacy.
 The information collected is de-personalized by removing the last 3 digits of your IP address.